softwaresaved/visualisation/Implementation.md

 * Data that is saved as-is without filtering, is saved into data/sheets/as-is/.
 * Filtered data is saved into data/sheets/filtered/.

-Scripts prefixed with `filter`:

-* These scripts filter data held locally within the data/raw/as-is.
-* Filtered data is saved into data/raw/filtered/.

 Other scripts:

 * Utilities used by the foregoing.